 1954039 hours of travel later, slightly delirious, a mild case of cystitis due to self-imposed dehydration from fear of not being able to hold it until the next pee stop, and heart burns induced by playing Russian roulette with green chilli leftovers from countless bags of fried tofu (they’re not all equally spicy, you see: some aren’t at all, some are like a fiery hell; it makes for a great game, really!), we arrived in Yogyakarta.
 It took a week to commute from Jakarta to here, but as far as I’m concerned, this is where our trip to Indonesia truly started.
 The rest was just…. a behavioural experiment.

 East Java was such a whirlwind of out-of-this-world sights and experiences that I wondered at times if I wasn’t having post-traumatic hallucinations.
 The feeling could have also been caused by the fact that we slept a total of 8 hours in the course of a 72 hour period.
 But to successively witness three sublime sunrises, one day at Borobudur temple, the next day overlooking the smoking caldera of Mount Bromo, and the last day staring into the neon turquoise acid lake of Kawah Ijen after having descended right into its flaming sulphur crater with the now famous miners at 1am, I felt privileged and exhilarated like never before.
 Java has redeemed itself big time with its other-worldly, volatile and epic landscape.
+But I will reiterate it again, void traveling in Java by bus because it will be time-consuming and you will curse yourself for putting yourself through it.

 EASTERN JAVA TO DO LIST